Web Scraping With jQuery: A Complete Tutorial

 At the end of the loop, prices

-Congrats!
-You just learned how to master all the building blocks to build a jQuery web scraper.
+That's it!
+Congratulations, you've mastered all the building blocks needed to create a jQuery web scraper.

-Considering how popular jQuery is, chances are that you are familiar with it.
-In detail, you're likely to know how to use jQuery to traverse the DOM.
-That's the main benefit of using jQuery for web scraping.
+Considering how popular jQuery is, you're likely familiar with it.
+You probably know how to use jQuery to traverse the DOM.
+That's its primary benefit for web scraping!

-After all, scraping is about selecting HTML elements and extracting data from them.
-You've done most of the work if you already use jQuery to retrieve HTML elements.
+After all, scraping is about selecting HTML elements and extracting their data.
+You've done most of the work if you already use jQuery to retrieve them.

-Also, jQuery is one of the most adopted libraries for DOM manipulation.
-This is because it has many features to extract and change data in the DOM effortlessly.
+It's also one of the most adopted libraries for DOM manipulation.
+That's because it provides many features to extract and change data in the DOM effortlessly.
 This makes it a perfect tool for scraping.

-jQuery is so powerful that it doesn't need other dependencies to perform web scraping!
-In detail, jQuery provides everything you need to build a complete scraping application.
-However, you might prefer to use an HTTP client such as Axios with it.
-Learn more about web scraping with Axios.
+jQuery is so powerful that it doesn't even need other dependencies to perform web scraping!
+It provides everything you need to build a complete scraping application.
+However, you might prefer to use an HTTP client such as Axios to go along with it.
+Check out our guide on web scraping with Axios to learn more about it.

 Conclusion

-Here, you learned everything you should know about web scraping in jQuery, from basic to advanced techniques.
+You now know everything important about web scraping in jQuery, from basic to advanced techniques.
 As shown above, building a web scraper in jQuery isn't that difficult, but doing it client-side has limitations.

 - How to perform web scraping with